lockss/lockss-rtd-manual/docs/configuring.rst

 Enter the fully-qualified command to invoke :program:`kubectl` in your environment.
 If you are using :term:`K3s`, the :term:`Kubernetes` environment that ships with |LOCKSS|, the proposed value is already correct and you can simply hit :kbd:`Enter` to accept the suggested value in square brackets.

 ..
-FIXME the script can exit here if the K8s (sic) config file can't be written to
+COMMENT FIXME the script can exit here if the K8s (sic) config file can't be written to

 .. hint::